Jasonxlu/Jasonxlu.github.io/index.md

 </blockquote>

 <blockquote>
-I am currently the Interim-President and a Technical Project Manager at NU's Financial Technologies Club as well as a Committee Head for SASE NU.
+I am currently a Technical Project Manager at NU's Financial Technologies Club as well as a Committee Head for SASE NU.
 I enjoy learning new skills and technologies to build out projects of all scales.
 My personal interests include playing the piano, working out, going on adventures, and reading a good book.
 </blockquote>

 <blockquote>